 Salves are typically made with a fatty base such as beeswax, coconut oil, or Candelilla wax.

-Regarding CBD creams and CBD lotions, the only real difference between them and salves/balms/ointments is that creams and lotions use a bit of water and moisturizing agents in their bases.
+Regarding CBD creams and CBD lotions, the only real difference between them and salves/balms/ointments is that creams and lotions use water and moisturizing agents in their bases.
 Salves and balms only use fatty oils and wax as a base, with no water.

 This accounts for a difference in texture more than anything else.
 The real functional differences, which we’ll talk about in just a moment, lie more in the specific ingredients used and the amount of CBD present in the salve.

-Salves are super-simple concoctions, even though companies can make them with various ingredients.
-Do a little online searching, in fact, and you can find dozens of ‘DIY CBD salve’ instructions out there.
+Salves are simple concoctions, even though companies can make them with various ingredients.
+Go online, and you’ll find dozens of ‘DIY CBD salve’ instructions.
 Most of them, though, are similar in that they include the following three ingredients:

 - A natural wax (most commonly beeswax)